mrdudz/portris/readme.txt

 - pucrunch
 - c1541 (from VICE)
 - petcat (from VICE)

+To build the PC-Engine image you need

+- dd

+To build the Apple2 and Apple2enh image you need

+- AppleCommander-ac-1.6.0.jar

 Some things will probably also require a bash shell - this stuff must be found and removed/replaced by generic makefile commands.